snkas/hypatia/README.md

 * `paper` : Experimental and plotting code to reproduce the experiments and figures which are presented in the paper.
   (license: MIT)

+(there is a fifth folder called `dev_testing` which is used for continued development)

 This is the code repository introduced and used in "Exploring the “Internet from space” with Hypatia" by Simon Kassing*, Debopam Bhattacherjee*, André Baptista Águas, Jens Eirik Saethre and Ankit Singla